YongHee-Kim/SmartImageSweeper/README.md

 - List of moved image paths

 ## 👨‍💻 Author
-This is fork of [SmartImageSweeper](https://github.com/codersattu/SmartImageSweeper)
+This is a fork of [SmartImageSweeper](https://github.com/codersattu/SmartImageSweeper)